The Representational Status of Deep Learning Models: Introductory

-While the AI and neuroscience literatures tend to focus on a functional conception of representation, the philosophical literature on scientific models focuses on a \textit{relational} conception.
+While the AI and neuroscience literatures have a tendency to focus on a functional conception of representation, the philosophical literature on scientific models focuses on a \textit{relational} conception.
 Here, models stand in a representational relationship to their targets.
 In general, this has been understood to mean that features of the model are either similar to, correspond with, denote, or otherwise exemplify relevant aspects of the model's target system.
-If some such relation holds, the model is said to represent its target.
+If some such relation or set of relations holds, the model is said to represent its target.
 However, as with the functional conception, philosophers remain divided on how best to cash out the fine details of the relational conception.
-Nevertheless, while there is surely scope for some overlap,\footnote{For instance, the brain likely represents both functionally and relationally \cite{shagrir2018brain}.} in general, the functional and relational conceptions of representation appear distinct.\\
+Nevertheless, while there is undoubtedly scope for some overlap,\footnote{For instance, the brain may represent targets both functionally and relationally \cite{shagrir2018brain}, and, moreover, some plausible readings of Dretske would have him attempting to naturalize relational representation by way of functional representation.} in general, the functional and relational conceptions of representation appear meaningfully distinct.

-The aim of this paper is to gain clarity on the otherwise overlooked question of the representational status of deep learning models (DLMs) understood in the way implied by the relational conception.
-Viewed from the functional perspective of systems neuroscience or fundamental AI research, the question as to whether deep learning models are representational is a trivial one ---of course they are.
-But, this is to misunderstand the question posed by the present study.
-Considered from the relational perspective, the representational status of deep learning models remains unresolved.\\
+The aim of this chapter is, then, to gain clarity on the otherwise overlooked question of the representational status of deep learning models (DLMs) understood in the way implied by the relational conception.
+Viewed from the functional perspective of systems neuroscience or fundamental AI research, the question of whether deep learning models are representational is a trivial one ---of course they are.\footnote{It would be a miracle if not \cite{rowbottom2024does}.} But, this is to misunderstand the question posed by the present study.
+Considered from the relational perspective, the representational status of deep learning models remains unresolved.